CasesAboutResumeTelegramLinkedInEmail

 2. Ask AI

 Ask AI turns token discovery into a conversation.
-Instead of scrolling through lists, the user asks what they're looking for and gets a structured result ready to act on.
+Instead of scrolling through lists, users describe what they’re looking for and get structured results ready to explore or trade.

-AI helps users find tokens but doesn't provide financial recommendations.
-The decision to buy is always the user's own.
+AI helps users find tokens but doesn’t provide financial recommendations.
+The decision to buy always stays with the user.

 3. Copy Trade

-Copy trading lowers the barrier for users who don't know what to buy.
-Instead of researching independently, the user follows real trades made by other traders and copies them in one click.
+Copy Trade lowers the barrier for users who don’t know what to buy.
+Instead of researching on their own, users can follow real trades made by other traders and copy them in one click.

-Token, position size, and PnL are visible at a glance.
-A trade can be copied directly from the feed with a preset amount that can be changed at any time.
+The token, position size, and PnL are visible at a glance.
+Users can copy a trade directly from the feed with a preset amount that can be changed at any time.

 Lite and Degen trading modes

 The core architectural decision was to build two separate trading modes, each designed around a different way of trading.
-Lite removes complexity for casual users, Degen gives experienced traders full control.
-The mode persists across sessions and switching between them feels natural, like adjusting a preference, not changing products.
+Lite gives casual users a simpler path to buy and sell tokens without unnecessary complexity.
+Degen gives experienced traders a professional trading workspace with market context, speed, and control.

 Lite Mode

-Lite mode is built for users who want to buy and sell tokens quickly without diving into market data.
-It reduces cognitive load and shows only what's needed to make a decision.
+Lite Mode is built for users who want to buy and sell tokens quickly without diving into market data.
+It reduces cognitive load and shows only what's needed to make a trade.

 Degen Mode

-Degen mode is built for traders who need metrics, a chart, and fast order execution.
-Everything is on one screen: the order form, chart, and key metrics without extra taps.
-The trader makes a decision and executes it instantly, without losing sight of the market.
+Degen Mode is built for experienced traders who need market context, key metrics, charts, and fast trading actions.
+Everything is on one screen: the order form, chart, open positions, and key token metrics, without extra taps or screen switching.
+Traders can read the market, make a decision, and act without losing context.

 More filters for search results, displayed directly on the page: One-click buy amount setup, trading presets setup, key token metric.
 Customizable token info display: Volume / Price / Liquidity.